 ISGAP REPORT LAYS OUT HOW QATAR IS FUNNELLING MONEY INTO THE USA, EUROPE AND THE REST OF THE WORLD THROUGH STATE PROXIES.

-On December the 5th, 2023 – U.S. House of Representatives committee members asked Presidents of four prestigious universities in the United States about the funding that they received from Qatar.
+On December 5, 2023 – U.S. House of Representatives committee members asked the presidents of three prestigious universities in the United States about the funding that they received from Qatar.
 The impression given by most of them was that their Qatari funding is not coming from the state.
-This answer is a partial truth as $Billions USD is going to them via Qatari State-owned NGO’s and commercial entities!
+This answer is a partial truth as billions of U.S. dollars are going to them via Qatari State-owned NGO’s and commercial entities!

-The ISGAP Follow the money project’s previous reports have laid out the following:
+ISGAP’s Follow The Money project previous reports have laid out the following:

-This report lays out the way that Qatar is operating a war-chest with in between $500 Billion USD – $1 Trillion of assets and growing, to affect soft power in the west – including U.S.’ prestigious universities.
+This report lays out the way that Qatar is operating a war-chest with between $500 Billion – $1 Trillion USD of assets and growing, to affect soft power in the west – including the U.S.’ prestigious universities.

 In the report, ISGAP examines the following sectors: